benkeen/generatedata/DEVELOPMENT.md

     right node version specified in the `.nvmrc` file.
 If you're not running the correct version of node it will throw an error during startup.

+- `corepack enable`

+  - this is kind of like nvm, but we can use it for pnpm.

 - `pnpm install`

 [TODO]